 Helen Isabel Huston [pronounced: Houston, like the city] was born in Innisfail, Alberta on 20 September 1927.
 Her mother was a school teacher, her father a United Church minister.

 Because Helen’s family was often on the move, she lived in a number of small communities across Alberta.

 A highlight of her teenage years was attending a Christian youth camp, Canadian Girls in Training, better known by its initials: C-G-I-T.

-Helen Huston graduated from medical school at the University of Alberta [Edmonton] in 1951, becoming one of Canada’s first female doctors.
-She interned at the Royal Alexandra Hospital in Edmonton and Vancouver General Hospital.
+In 1951, Helen Huston graduated from medical school at the University of Alberta [Edmonton], becoming one of Canada’s first female doctors.
+She interned at the Royal Alexandra Hospital in Edmonton and at the Vancouver General Hospital.

-Now that Huston was a full-fledged doctor, she had some big decisions to make.
-The most paramount — what to do with her life — was an easy choice.
-She decided to follow her heart and become a servant of the Lord, and she figured the best way to accomplish that was to help the sick and dying in the poorest parts of the world.
+After Huston became a full-fledged doctor, she had some big decisions to make.
+The most paramount — what to do with her life — was easy.
+She decided to follow her heart and become a servant of the Lord.
+And the best way to do that, she figured, was to help the sick and dying in the poorest parts of the world.

 The clinic was run by an ecumenical organization called the United Mission to Nepal [UMN], headquartered in Kathmandu.

 In the 1960s, ‘Doctor Helen,’ as she became known, traveled to Amp Pipal, a sprawling Nepalese village of thatched-roof huts in the shadow of Liglig [Liglikot] Mountain — and the world’s tallest peaks, the Himalayas.

 There, in the sticks, Huston worked at a small medical clinic.
 Word soon spread about the care available at the clinic and it wasn’t long before staff could no longer cope with the crush of patients.
 A new facility was desperately needed.

 Like the clouds that roll into Amp Pipal, the money suddenly appeared for a new hospital.